syncfusion-content/javascript-docs/js/ReportViewer/Subreport.md

 {% endhighlight %}

-## Set or modify subreport data source
-To change the data source of a RDLC subreport, set the `ReportDataSource` collection in `OnReportLoaded` method.
-The data source name is case sensitive, it should be same as in the report definition.

-{% highlight c# %}
-        public void OnReportLoaded(ReportViewerOptions reportOption)
-        {
-            //Assigning the data source for 'Product List.rdlc' if (reportOption.SubReportModel != null)
-            {
-                reportOption.SubReportModel.DataSources = new Syncfusion.Reports.EJ.ReportDataSourceCollection();
-                reportOption.SubReportModel.DataSources.Add(new Syncfusion.Reports.EJ.ReportDataSource { Name = "list", Value = ProductList.GetData() });
-            }
-        }

-{% endhighlight %}

-N> You can bind data source only for RDLC reports.
-The RDL report has the connection information in report definition itself, so no need to bind data source.

 ## Modify subreport data source connection string
 You can change the credential and connection information of the data sources used in the subreport using the SubReportModel in `OnInitReportOptions` method.